Columbia, Maine: Archaeological sites

 There is one known prehistoric archaeological site located within Columbia, according to the Maine Historic Preservation Commission (MHPC).
 This site (60.10) is located on the edge of the blueberry barrens.
 The shoreline of the Pleasant River, Schoodic Lake, kettle hole ponds and the south margin of the blueberry barrens have been determined by MHPC to be archeologically sensitive areas that are worth professionally surveying.
 There are no known historical archeological sites within Columbia, as recorded by the MHPC however some sites have been identified by residents including the silica mines, various mill sites, the baseline and the bean factory.

 Location and topography

-Columbia is located in the western part of Washington County, Maine.
+Columbia is located in the western part of Washington County.
 The town is situated approximately 65 mi east of Bangor and is bordered on the north by unorganized territory (T18 MD BPP), on the east by Columbia Falls, on the south by Harrington and Addison, and on the west by Cherryfield.
 The land area of the town is approximately 28688 acre.